Kenyatta National Hospital: Location

-Overview
+History

 KNH was founded as the Native Civil hospital, in 1901 with a bed capacity of 40.
 In 1952 it was renamed the King George VI Hospital, after King George VI of the United Kingdom.
 At that time the settler community was served by the nearby European Hospital (now Nairobi Hospital).
 The facility was renamed Kenyatta National Hospital, after Jomo Kenyatta, following independence from the British.

+Capacity and size

 It is currently the largest referral and teaching hospital in the country.
 Kenyatta National Hospital employs over 6,000 staff and has a bed capacity of 1,800.
 However, due to congestion, the patient numbers can rise as high as 3,000.

 Administration

 The hospital is administered by a 10-person board of directors, chaired by George Ooko, a non-physician, non-executive board member.
-The chief executive officer is Dr Evanson Kamuri.
+The current chief executive officer is Dr Richard Lesiyampe.
 The principal of the College of Health Sciences of the University of Nairobi and representatives from the Ministry of Finance and from the Ministry of Health, also sit on the board.

 It also serves as a teaching hospital of the Kenya Medical Training College, Nairobi campus among many other institutions that are affiliated to the facility due to its advanced specialisation in medical services in the country and beyond.

 KNH serves as the teaching hospital of the College of Health Sciences at the University of Nairobi.